Designing and manufacturing a steel piston-cylinder pump that won the "Golden Bolt" for its top-of-the-class performance

 Overview

-Designed, manufactured, and tested a reciprocating positive displacement cylinder-piston pump to maximize water mass pumped in a five-minute competition.
-This comprehensive project involved the complete design and manufacturing process for all four critical components: piston, cylinder, connecting rod, and crankshaft.
+Designed, manufactured, and tested a reciprocating positive displacement cylinder-piston pump to maximize water mass pumped in a five-minute class-wide competition.
+This project involved the complete design and manufacturing process for all four critical components: piston, cylinder, connecting rod, and crankshaft.

 Key Contributions